Ackermann ordinal

-Unfortunately there is no standard notation for ordinals beyond the Feferman–Schütte ordinal Γ0.
+There is no standard notation for ordinals beyond the Feferman–Schütte ordinal Γ0.
 Most systems of notation use symbols such as ψ(α), θ(α), ψα(β), some of which are modifications of the Veblen functions to produce countable ordinals even for uncountable arguments, and some of which are "collapsing functions".
 The last one is an extension of the Veblen functions for more than 2 arguments.